Gamba Osaka

 Gamba Osaka (ガンバ大阪, Ganba Ōsaka) is a Japanese professional football club based in Suita, Osaka Prefecture.
 The club plays in the J1 League, which is the top tier of football in the country.
 The club's home stadium is Panasonic Stadium Suita.
 They form a local rivalry with Osaka city-based Cerezo Osaka.

-Gamba is among the most accomplished Japanese clubs, having won 2 J1 League titles, 1 J2 League title, 2 J.League Cup and 2 Japanese Super Cup titles.
-Continentally, they have won the 2008 AFC Champions League.
+Gamba is among the most accomplished Japanese clubs, having won 2 J1 League titles, 1 J2 League title, 5 Emperor's Cup, 2 J.League Cup and 2 Japanese Super Cup.
+Continentally, they have won the 2008 AFC Champions League and most recently the 2025-26 AFC Champions League Two.
 Internationally, the club has made a single appearance in the FIFA Club World Cup with their most recent appearance being in the 2008 edition finishing in third place.

-Name origin

-The club's name Gamba comes from the Japanese ganbaru (頑張る), meaning "to do your best" or "to stand firm".

 History

 It was founded in 1980 as Matsushita Electric SC by the mononymous company, which is now known as Panasonic, in Nara Prefecture and became a member of the Japan Soccer League.
 It was mostly made of remaining players and staff of the defunct Yanmar Club, the former B-team of Yanmar Diesel SC, later to be known as Cerezo Osaka.
 Gamba Osaka was an original member ("Original Ten" (Note: The original clubs of the J.League in 1993 were Kashima Antlers, Urawa Red Diamonds, JEF United Ichihara, Verdy Kawasaki, Yokohama Marinos, Yokohama Flügels, Shimizu S-Pulse, Nagoya Grampus Eight, Gamba Osaka and Sanfrecce Hiroshima.)) of the first J.League season.
 Due to participation in the J League, the club name was changed to Panasonic Gamba Osaka in 1992.

 In 1996, the club dropped the name Panasonic from its front while its corporate name was changed from "Matsushita Soccer Club Co., Ltd." to "Gamba Osaka Co., Ltd."